MPI-MiS-Mathematics-Lab/RayMarchingFlatSurfaces/README.md

 The application implements ray marching techniques through optimized fragment shaders to render complex geometries:

-1. **Ray Casting**: For each pixel, the algorithm casts a ray originating from the camera into the scene
+1. **Ray Casting**: For each pixel, the algorithm casts a ray from the camera into the scene
-2. **Distance Calculation**: The shader efficiently computes the minimum distance to any surface in the scene
+2. **Distance Calculation**: The shader computes the minimum distance to any surface in the scene
-3. **Marching**: The algorithm advances along the ray by the calculated safe distance
+3. **Marching**: The algorithm advances along the ray by the computed safe distance
-4. **Iteration**: Steps 2 and 3 repeat until either a surface is hit or the maximum step count is reached
+4. **Iteration**: Steps 2 and 3 repeat until a surface is hit or a max step count is reached
 5. **Shading**: Upon hitting a surface, the shader calculates lighting, reflections, and material properties

-For flat surfaces and translation/mirror spaces, this technique provides both accurate visualization and excellent performance compared to traditional rasterization methods.
+This technique offers accurate and efficient visualization of flat surfaces and complex translation/mirror spaces.

 ## Controls